omahs/resolution-service/README.md

    `docker build -t resolution-service .`
 3. Setup environment variables\
    Create a file `service.env` that will contain required environment variables:
+   * NOTE: You must remove the comments from the example .env below

 ```
 NODE_ENV=production